Michael J. Heidingsfield

 Inspector Treviño enjoys spending time with his wife Annabel, family, and friends.
 His hobbies include fishing, weightlifting, and time on the firing range.

 In this position, Irene's duties include supporting the day-to-day administrative, financial and operational functions by working collaboratively with administrative staff and executive staff.
 Primarily, she will work closely with the Director and assist with correspondence, policy review and updates, annual budget, departmental purchasing, human resource related functions, inventory control and reconciliation as well as ODOP fleet mileage reporting.
 She’ll also assist with the coordination and planning of the Annual UT System Police Chiefs meeting; the UTSP Promotional Process and Bill review during legislative sessions; Reviews- inspections, investigations, Use of Force and Pursuit reports.
 She also is responsible for the design and maintenance of the ODOP Website.
 Monitors the UT System- Aircraft System and coordinates Aircraft System Dignitary Transportation.
-She’s the designated ODOP Departmental Safety Liaison, assisting with questions regarding safety, security, parking citation administration, and acts as UT System Notary Public.
+She’s the designated ODOP Departmental Safety Liaison and acts as UT System Notary Public.

-Patti’s responsibility in ODOP includes – A/R, A/P, account reconciliations, travel/hotel arrangements for ODOP staff including arrangements and coordination for officers/instructors at various UT institutions for the UT System Police Academy, recent roll-out of Concur and various other duties as assigned.
+Patti is responsible for the preparation and monitoring of annual comprehensive budgets and all financial reports. – A/R, A/P, account reconciliations, travel/hotel arrangements for ODOP staff including arrangements and coordination for officers/instructors at various UT institutions for the UT System Police Academy.

 She also enjoys working with all the staff in ODOP and sees daily how mission critical the department is to the safety of not only UT System Administration, but all the UT institutions in the great state of Texas.
 Patti brings over 10 years of administrative experience including disaster recovery efforts as recent as Hurricane Harvey.
 Patti enjoys nature, animals, meditation, walks and dinner with friends.